-In accordance with Government Auditing Standards, we have also issued a report dated October 27, 2015 on our consideration of Arvon Township School District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.
+In accordance with Government Auditing Standards, we have also issued a report dated October 25, 2016 on our consideration of the Arvon Township School District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Arvon Township School District's internal control over financial reporting and compliance.

-Rukkila, Negro & Associates, Certified Public Accountants, PC
+Rukkila, Negro and Associates, Certified Public Accountants, PC

-October 27, 2015
+October 25, 2016

-This section of Arvon Township School District's annual financial report presents our discussion and analysis of the District's financial performance during the year ended June 30, 2015.
-Please read it in conjunction with the District's financial statements, which immediately follow this section.
+This section of Arvon Township School District's annual financial report presents management's discussion and analysis of the District's financial performance during the year ended June 30, 2016.
+Please read it in conjunction with the District's financial statements, which immediately follows this section.